Complete Wedding Planning & Postponing Guide for Corona Times

 Things to note:

-The government has allowed for weddings with under 50 people.
+The government has allowed for weddings with very small gatherings.
 So apart from the Panditji ensure you divide the other people you want to invite equally.
-Mostly the list will consist of yours and your fiance’s parents, siblings, immediate family like uncle’s, aunt and grandparents and…you’re done.
+Mostly the list will consist of yours and your fiance’s parents, siblings, immediate family like uncle’s, aunt and grandparents, and…you’re done.
 It really is that small!
 With such a small count of people, you can do it in your home and there will be no need to book a venue!
-But if you are booking a venue ensure that you book one where 50 people can comfortably gather whilst maintaining social distancing.
-Another thing you can do is online weddings a.k.a zoom weddings which we’re sure is going to become the new normal now.
-So make arrangements accordingly.
+But if you are booking a venue ensure that you book one where your guests can comfortably gather whilst maintaining social distancing.
+Another thing you can do is online weddings a.k.a virtual weddings.
+With a live stream, virtual guest party, and RSVP Manager, online weddings can be just as fun as offline weddings, and a lot safer too.

 How to Invite?

 Meeting people and sending out wedding cards is out of the question in corona times.
-The best thing you can do at this point is send out online wedding invitations and create a wedding website.
+The best thing you can do at this point is to send out online wedding invitations and create a wedding website.
 You can send them e-invites or wedding video invitations.
-There are so many great options that you can just pick one that suits the wedding theme or colour if you have the time.
-Also, if you’re having an online wedding ensure that the zoom link is printed out in the save the date invitations.
+There are so many great options that you can just pick one that suits the wedding theme or color if you have the time.
+Also, if you’re having an online wedding ensure that the zoom link is printed out in the save-the-date invitations.

-If you’re having a wedding in the corona lockdown a strong suggestion would be to not offer food, as it’ll become difficult to maintain social distancing and also your guests, would be wary of eating outside and a lot of food would go to waste.
-But if you do want to arrange for food, ensure that there are no buffets so social distancing doesn’t become an issue and also you can make seating arrangements accordingly.
-Ensure that the food is served piping hot and adequate measures like a facemask, hair mask, gloves etc. are worn by the servers.
+If you’re having a wedding in the corona lockdown a strong suggestion would be to not offer food, as it’ll become difficult to maintain social distancing, and also your guests, would be wary of eating outside and a lot of food would go to waste.
+Instead, have some freshly prepared meals, desserts, or Indian sweets delivered to your guest’s doorstep.
+With hygienic individual packaging, home-delivered food is a much safer option.
+Nevertheless, if you are arranging food at the venue, ensure that there are no buffets so social distancing doesn’t become an issue and also you can make seating arrangements accordingly.
+Ensure that the food is served piping hot and adequate measures like a facemask, hair mask, gloves, etc. are worn by the servers.
 Also, get an infrared thermometer to check the caterers’ temperature before they enter the venue.
 In addition, your family members can help serve food and this will eliminate the need for servers altogether.

-Personalising goes a long way in these corona times.
+Personalizing goes a long way in these corona times.
 So something handmade/handwritten will be loved by your guests since all of them are going to be the closest friends and family.
-But if you can’t find any art/ craft materials to create something then don’t worry, a heartfelt note with some gourmet items like chocolate fudge, almonds, cashews etc. will do.
+But if you can’t find any art/ craft materials to create something then don’t worry, a heartfelt note with some gourmet items like chocolate fudge, almonds, cashews, etc. will do.

 Don’t try to have 2-3 day ceremonies as it’ll put everyone at risk due to corona.
-What you can do is have pre-wedding functions like Sangeet, Mehendi etc. online and play games, music and dance together from the comfort of your own homes.
+What you can do is have pre-wedding functions like Sangeet, Mehendi, etc. online and play games, music, and dance together from the comfort of your own homes with a virtual celebration.
 Make a list of songs and rope in the bridal party to help coordinate everything and act as your DJ.
 You can ask a band/ musician to perform online for your wedding too.

 Venue and Decor